cohesity/cohesity-powershell-module/docs/setup.md

 ## Steps to upgrade

+It's recommended to always use the latest version of the Cohesity PowerShell Module as it will contain new features and bug-fixes.

-You can uninstall the previous version of the Cohesity PowerShell Module using the un-install steps below and then install the new version.
+You can uninstall the previous version of the Cohesity PowerShell Module using the uninstall steps mentioned below and then install the new version.

-Alternatively, you can also use this to upgrade to the latest version of the module:
+Alternatively, you can also use the steps below to upgrade to the latest version of the module.

 * For `PowerShell Core` (Windows, Mac OS, Linux)